MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-in-python.md

 The [azureml-model-management-sdk](../../python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md) package, delivered with Machine Learning Server, provides functions for publishing and managing a Python web service that is backed by the Python code block or script you provided.

-This section describes how to authenticate to Machine Learning Server on-premises or in the cloud using azureml-model-management-sdk so you can take advantage of these classes and functions for web services.
+This section describes how to authenticate with Machine Learning Server on-premises or in the cloud using azureml-model-management-sdk.
 Every API call between the Web server and client must be authenticated.
 The azureml-model-management-sdk functions, which place API calls on your behalf, are no different.
 If the user does not provide a valid login, an `Unauthorized` HTTP `401` status code is returned.

 azureml-model-management-sdk provides the client that supports several ways of authenticating against the Machine Learning Server.
-The arguments you use depends on the [type of authentication and deployment in your organization](../configure-authentication.md).
 Authentication of user identity is handled via Active Directory.
 Machine Learning Server never stores or manages any usernames and passwords.
+Ask your administrator for [authentication type configured](../configure-authentication.md) for Machine Learning Server and the connection details.

-By default, all azureml-model-management-sdk operations are available to authenticated users.
+By default, all web services operations are available to authenticated users.
 Destructive tasks, such as deleting a web service, are available only to the user who initially created the service.
-However, your administrator can also [assign role-based authorization](../configure-roles.md) to further control the permissions around web services.
+However, your administrator can also [assign role-based authorization controls](../configure-roles.md) to further restrict the permissions around web services.

 ## On premises authentication